Max Kless

 That gap can feel like walking into a forest after being in traffic all day.
 The first thing you notice is the ringing in your ears.
 The second thing you notice is that the ringing was always there.
 You just kept it covered with noise.

-This is where JOMO can become self-discovery.
-Not because it is noble, but because it removes a constant source of distortion.
+Here’s where JOMO can become self-discovery: it removes a constant source of distortion.

-When you are not constantly reacting to other people’s signals, you can ask a simpler question: what do I actually want?
+When you step out of constant reaction to other people’s signals, you can ask a simpler question: what do I actually want?

-If FOMO is the anxiety of always being online, the design question is not “How do we make users check less?”
+If FOMO is the anxiety of always being online, start with a better design question than “How do we make users check less?”
 That is scolding disguised as a feature.

-A better question: what would it mean to build products that do not require vigilance?
+A better question: what does it mean to build products that let people live without vigilance?

 Three directions.

-First, make absence legible.
-Not punished.
-Not morally framed.
-Just supported.
-If the user is away, the system should not behave like they are falling behind.
+First, make absence legible and supported.
+If the user is away, the system keeps their place intact.

 Third, distinguish connection from consumption.
 If your interface rewards passive monitoring, you are turning social life into surveillance.
 If it rewards deliberate interaction, you are at least aiming at something recognizably human.